remman11/EyenetTrainingcenter-SoftwareEngineering/readme.md

 # Software Updates

 # `What's New!`
+## 9. March 02, 2018 2:47:AM `For Defense` `Patch 9`
+`Important` the system is almost at 70% by this time

+`Additions`
+- [x] the Users can now view their course details `Bugfixes`
+- [x] fixed a bug where the app crashes when pressing the view in the inquiry list
+- [x] fixed a bug where the schedule won't add
+- [x] fixed a bug where the Enrollment doesn't insert the schedule ID `Notes`
+- Validations is a Must

 ## 8. March 01, 2018 4:15:00 AM patch 8
 `Additions`
 - [x] added the Assign Activities in transactions